MajinBook: An open catalogue of digitally mediated world literature: Introduction

 The vision of using extensive book corpora to \emph{represent} culture at a large scale was significantly advanced by mass digitisation projects.
 The scanning effort undertaken by Google, beginning in 2002, culminated in the Google Books project and yielded, among other resources, the dataset for a foundational \enquote{quantitative analysis of culture}~\cite{michel2011quantitative}.
 Shortly thereafter, the HathiTrust Digital Library~\cite{christenson2011hathitrust} was formed as a partnership between Google and major research libraries.
 Now containing over 18 million volumes, HathiTrust has become a go-to resource for making broad claims about culture through the computational analysis of books.
 Its utility is demonstrated by its application across diverse fields, including the history of science~\cite{murdock2017multi}, literary history~\cite{underwood2019distant}, gender studies~\cite{underwood2018transformation}, and musicology~\cite{downie2020hathitrust}.

 Despite its scale and utility, HathiTrust is not without significant limitations and biases, many of which stem from its origins.
 The collection itself is not a neutral representation of world literature; its composition privileges large research universities, while effectively excluding smaller, non-affiliated institutions and other forms of participation.
-Furthermore, as a collection built from scanned physical books, the quality of the underlying text can be inconsistent due to data integrity issues and errors from the Optical Character Recognition~(\textsc{ocr}) process.
+Furthermore, as a collection built from scanned physical books, the quality of the underlying text can be inconsistent due to data integrity issues and errors from the Optical Character Recognition (\textsc{ocr}) process.
 The most significant challenge, however, relates to access.
-The \enquote{dark history}~\cite{centivany2017dark} of HathiTrust's formation was fraught with legal and political tensions surrounding copyright law.
+The \enquote{dark history}~\cite{centivany2017dark} of HathiTrust’s formation was fraught with legal and political tensions surrounding copyright law.
 Consequently, a large portion of the collection containing in-copyright works remains inaccessible for direct reading.
-This forces researchers to operate within the controlled environment of their research centre's secure \enquote{data capsule} which not only presents a steeper learning curve but can also inhibit the broader, collaborative evolution of new computational tools and methods that thrive on open data.
-These combined issues of representational bias, data quality, and the constraints of a closed research environment highlight the challenges of using even the largest institutional corpora to study culture.
+This forces researchers to operate within the controlled environment of their research centre’s secure \enquote{data capsule} which not only presents a steeper learning curve but can also inhibit the broader, collaborative evolution of new computational tools and methods that thrive on open data.
+At the time of writing, the HathiTrust Research Center---which operates this data capsule environment---is scheduled to lose its funding at the end of 2026, with no confirmed successor for computational access to in-copyright materials.
+These combined issues of representational bias, data quality, and the constraints of a closed or even closing research environment highlight the challenges of using even the largest institutional corpora to study culture.